ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

-If we have a large range then the `low + high` part can overflow.
+If we have a range at high indices then the `low + high` part will overflow, resulting either in undefined behavior (for signed integers) or the wrong result (for unsigned integers).
 It doesn't matter if we use signed or unsigned indices, both cases will fail.
+Though unsigned integers will be able to handle larger containers than signed integers.

 The proposed solution is to use `mid = low + (high - low) / 2` instead.
 This fixes the problem by computing a relative offset, which small, instead of a big sum.
 ```cpp